AlCash07/ACTL/doc/actl/functional/traits.rst

 The following callables are supported:

 * free functions;
-* pointers to free functions;
+* free function pointers;
-* pointers to member functions (in this case the first parameter is the enclosing class);
+* member function pointers (in this case the first parameter is the enclosing class);
 * function objects with a single function call operator;
-* references and rvalue references to all of the above.
+* const and reference-qualified versions of the above types.

 This is a lightweight analog of `Boost.CallableTraits
 <https://www.boost.org/doc/libs/1_78_0/libs/callable_traits/doc/html/index.html>`_